-As we have not completed our Phase 2b clinical trial, we have not obtained agreement with the FDA on the design of our Phase 3 development program.
-We plan to hold an end of Phase 2 meeting with the FDA if we successfully complete our Phase 2b clinical trial.
-If the FDA determines that the Phase 2b trial results do not support moving into a pivotal program, we would be required to conduct additional Phase 2 studies.
-Alternatively, the FDA could disagree with our proposed design of our Phase 3 development program and could suggest a larger number of subjects or a longer course of treatment than our current expectations.
+Although we have recently completed our Phase 2b study, we have not obtained agreement with the FDA on the design of our Phase 3 development program.
+We plan to hold an end of Phase 2 meeting with the FDA and if the FDA determines that the Phase 2b study results do not support moving into a pivotal program, we would be required to conduct additional Phase 2 studies.
+Alternatively, the FDA could disagree with the proposed design of our Phase 3 development program and could suggest a larger number of subjects or a longer course of treatment than our current expectations.
 If the FDA takes such positions, the costs of our AKB-6548 development program could increase materially, and the potential market introduction of AKB-6548 could be delayed or we could risk not obtaining FDA approval even if the Phase 3 trials meet their primary endpoints.
 The FDA also may require that we conduct additional clinical, nonclinical or manufacturing validation studies and submit that data before it will consider an NDA application.

-We have not yet sought guidance for the regulatory path for AKB-6548 with the EMA or other regulatory authorities.
+We have not yet received guidance on the regulatory path for AKB-6548 from the EMA or other regulatory authorities.
 We cannot predict what additional requirements may be imposed by these regulatory authorities or how such requirements might delay or increase costs for our planned Phase 3 development program.
 Because our business is almost entirely dependent upon the successful development, regulatory approval, and commercialization of AKB-6548, any such delay or increase in costs would have an adverse effect on our business.